fashni/InDoseCT/README.md

   * Make sure Python 3.6+ is installed.
   * Run `pip install -r requirements.txt` from the root directory of this repo.

-# Usage
+# Running
-  * From the root directory, run this command
+  From the root directory, run this command

   ```fbs run```